I’m just back from 10 days of

 plenty of brewpubs along the way.
 Here’s the first part of my report: random

-observations about the Colorado beer scene, particularly vis-à-vis the
+observations about the Colorado beer scene, particularly vis-à-vis Massachusetts.

 The Mass. craft brew scene has really exploded in the last few years.
 I can’t walk into a beer store these days without finding a new beer.
 We’re up to 47 craft breweries, according to the Brewer’s Association.
 Sounds pretty good, right?
 Not compared to Colorado where there are 151 craft breweries.
 Colo. has a craft brewery for every 33,306 people; the equivalent figure in Mass.?
 139,311!
 Put another way, to equal Colo., Mass. would need to have about 197 craft breweries!
 (And Colo. is only #5 per capita: Vermont, Oregon, Montana, and Alaska rank higher!)